trevorbaca/baca/baca/etc/git-workflows.md

         12:12 $ git pull
         Already up-to-date.

-5. Decide which DB commits you want to gather together into a feature.
+5. Rebase your development branch off of master:

         (abjad3) ✔ ~/abjad/abjad [trevor/dev|✔]
+        12:13 % git rebase -i master
+        Calling shell on 'git rebase -i master' ...
+        Successfully rebased and updated refs/heads/trevor/dev.

+    Run tests if rebase introduced any new functionality into your development branch.

+6. Decide which DB commits you want to gather together into a feature.

+        (abjad3) ✔ ~/abjad/abjad [trevor/dev|✔]
         12:14 $ git lg

     Note hash suffixes for use in the next step.

-6. IMPORTANT: switch back to master:
+7. IMPORTANT: switch back to master:

         (abjad3) ✔ ~/abjad/abjad [trevor/dev|✔]
         12:06 $ git checkout master